Halpati

-The Dubla are found mainly in the Gujarat state of India.
+The Halpati are found mainly in the Gujarat state of India.
 Minor populations are also found in surrounding states and union territories.
 They are also known as Talvia or Talvi Rathode.

 Origin

-They get their name from the Hindi word dubla, which means a thin person.
-The Dubla claim that they were Rathore Rajputs, who acquired this nickname on account of their taking to cultivation.
+They get their name from the Hindi agricultcher farmer, which means a small farmer.
+The Halpati claim that they were Rathore Rajputs, who acquired this nickname on account of their taking to cultivation.
 They are also known as Halpati, which in Gujarati means a cultivator.
-The Dubla are found in the districts of Surat, Valsad, Bharuch and Vadodara.
+The halpati are found in the districts of Surat, Valsad, Bharuch and Vadodara.